Atelfo/Atelfo.github.io/_posts/2022-05-23-reasoning-about-response-rates.md

 $$P(ORR) = \binom{s}{r}p^{r}(1-p)^{s-r}$$

-Where $$p$$ is the probability of a PR or CR (i.e. the ORR), $$s$$ is the sample size and $$r$$ is the number of responses.
-An important assumption I make here is that all drugs have a "true" invariant response rate for a particular population (henceforth referred to as the tORR), and the distribution of results in a given trial are randomly determined by this underlying probability (so $$p = tORR$$ in the above formula).
-To calculate the chance of a drug achieving an ORR equivalent or better than a specific value we need to sum the results for every equal or greater value of $$r$$ up to and including the value at which $$r = s$$ (i.e., everyone in the trial responds).
+Where p is the probability of a PR or CR (i.e. the ORR), s is the sample size and r is the number of responses.
+An important assumption I make here is that all drugs have a "true" invariant response rate for a particular population (henceforth referred to as the tORR), and the distribution of results in a given trial are randomly determined by this underlying probability (so p = tORR in the above formula).
+To calculate the chance of a drug achieving an ORR equivalent or better than a specific value we need to sum the results for every equal or greater value of r up to and including the value at which r = s (i.e., everyone in the trial responds).

 Using the binomial distribution is a helpful starting point for analyzing single-arm trials because it allows us to quantify how likely a particular result is at specific assumptions of tORR.
-For example, I've plotted results from a number of example trials below (all melanoma except for magrolimab, which is in myelodysplastic syndrome) .
+For example, I've plotted results from a number of example trials below (all melanoma except for magrolimab, which is in myelodysplastic syndrome).
 Each line shows the probability of achieving the result in the legend if the tORR was the value shown on the x-axis - naturally the most likely result is the one that was actually achieved.

 {% include trial_distribs.html %}